Q: I hope to visit Penn for a night or Shabbat, and would like to stay with a student from the OCP. How can I be set up with a host?

 A: To get into dorms, you will need to swipe your PennCard and enter a 4-digit code.
 Visitors must bring their IDs and be signed in by a Penn student who lives in that building.
 However, for Shabbat and holidays, Penn Housing utilizes the Sabbath List.
 As long as you put yourself and any guests on the Sabbath List by Thursday at 4:00 PM (Prospective students: the Hospitality Committee will take care of this for you), you will be able to get into all dorms by stating your name and PennCard number— so be sure to memorize your number!
 Guests will need to state their cell phone number.
 New students should put themselves on the permanent Sabbath List.
 All dorms have keys available, so you don’t need to worry about electronic key card access on Shabbat.

-Q: Is there an eruv?
+Q: Is there an Eruv?

 A: Yes!
 Penn is covered under the University City Eruv.
-A map of the eruv can be found here, if you’re interested in going exploring on Shabbat.
+A map of the Eruv can be found here, if you’re interested in going exploring on Shabbat.
 The University City Eruv and the Center City Eruv have recently been connected via South Street.
 That is, if both eruvs are up, one can carry between University City and Center City by walking along the South Street Bridge.
 All other roads are not part of this connection.
 Emails are sent out weekly to listserv subscribers about the status of each eruv.
 Make sure to add yourself to the eruv listserv when you join the OCP listservs on the homepage.
-If you would like to be trained to help make sure our eruv is up and running on a weekly basis, please email Eyal Lubin.
+If you would like to be trained to help make sure our eruv is up and running on a weekly basis, please email Josh Ebrani.

 Q: Does Penn accommodate students for the Jewish holidays?